datagrok-ai/public/help/stories/enterprise-story.md

 analysis, are implemented as interactive apps.
 A number of core viewers are capable of rendering molecules where appropriate.

-Cheminformatics functionality is built on top of the Grok core, and rather than being a stand-alone, separate application, it enriches the ecosystem.
+Cheminformatics functionality is built on top of the platform's core, and rather than being a stand-alone, separate application, it enriches the ecosystem.
 That means that by adding cheminformatics-related functions, existing viewers get the ability to render molecules, new chemical functions are now available for use in data transformations,